anisapohn/Psychx/README.md

 # Psychx
-simple swap app on IC
+(simple swap app on IC for learning and course submission)